sepidCs/codes/experiments/seed-iv.md

 - The `subject_number` is extracted from the file name by splitting the string on the underscore (`_`) and converting the first part to an integer (for instance, `7_20150715.mat` → subject_number = 7).
 Adjust this logic if your file names differ.

 ---

-Feel free to customize or extend this README with more details about your dataset, labeling scheme, or any preprocessing steps you perform prior to saving the CSV files.